-Photography can make or break your website.
+Ecommerce photography can make or break your website.
 It can be the difference between you making a sale or putting off a potential customer.
-As humans, it’s hard-wired in us to process and retain visual information so that we make sense of the world around us.
+As humans, it’s hard-wired in us to process and retain visual information.
+So that we make sense of the world around us.
 Photography plays a key part in visual communication and is therefore fundamental to the success of your ecommerce business.

-Your site should appear professional across every touchpoint, which means displaying high-quality images across all visual areas, whether your business is a small startup or an established brand, you need to reflect a degree of professionalism to your customers.
+Your site should appear professional across every touchpoint.
+This means displaying high-quality images across all visual areas.
+Whether your business is a small startup or an established brand, you need to reflect a degree of professionalism to your customers.

-In this article, we’ll discuss the importance of good photography and how you can ensure your ecommerce site has it.
+In this article, we’ll discuss the importance of good photography and how you can create the best photography for your online shop.

 First impressions are everything, and a decision can be made whether your site is trustworthy in a matter of seconds.

-Your potential customers won’t hand over their hard-earned money if they’re greeted with amateur, low-quality images when they land on your site.
+Your potential customers won’t hand over their hard-earned cash if they’re greeted with amateur, low-quality images.
 You need to convince them that your business is reputable and that they can put their confidence in you.

 - Photos communicate information that words don’t